Skjuber/MovieApp/README.md

 ## Movie App

 For practice, I created a relatively complex application that allows users to view recently released movies.
-One of my objectives was to learn React Query, which was successfully accomplished.
-Additionally, I drew inspiration for specific coding sections from various YouTube channels, such as CodeEvolution, Web Dev Simplified, FireShip and some of now defunct Youtube channels and websites.
+One of my objectives was to master React Query and React Redux which was successfully accomplished.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).